Last Updated on February 11, 2020

 I prefer using either dot com (.com) or dot net (.net) extension while registering a domain name however the options are endless.
 You could also look at other extensions such as .info, .io, .net et cetera.
 New extensions keep on coming up every few days.

-Take your blog live, on>Take your blog live, online (web hosting)e web, you need a server (web hosting) where you can store all your files, images, media et cetera for your website.
+To take your blog live on the web, you need a server (web hosting) where you can store all your files, images, media et cetera for your website.

 You should use a web hosting that has a high level of automation, which can help you install WordPress (A powerful and popular content management blogging platform which drives over 35% of the internet and used by all leading bloggers and media companies).

 What we are exactly looking for at this stage is an ideal combination of WordPress + Hosting.